 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Delicious and decadent, this French Toast Casserole recipe is the perfect make ahead breakfast for any special occasion.
-Top it off with a sweet streusel topping for fresh and easy take on the classic french toast.
+Delicious and decadent, this French Toast Casserole is the perfect make ahead breakfast for any special occasion.
+Top it off with a sweet streusel topping for fresh and easy take on the classic French Toast.
+If you’re looking for a more savory option, you MUST try my Breakfast Casserole Recipe.

 First of all, what is French Toast Casserole?